flame-engine/flame/doc/palette.md

  - `color`: returns the `Color` specified
- - `paint`: creates a new `Paint` with the color specified. `Paint` is a non-const class, so this attribute actually creates a brand new instance every time it's called.
+ - `paint`: creates a new `Paint` with the color specified. `Paint` is a non-const class, so this method actually creates a brand new instance every time it's called.
 It's safe to cascade mutations to this.